ariz05/mindtickleautomation/README.md

 #### **Execution without using maven maven commands -**
     1. If user choose to execute the project without maven, it can certainly be done by right clicking on the TestNg.xml file under project root directory.
-    2. Click on 'Run TestNg.xml'
+    2. Click on 'Run TestNG.xml'